Introduction

 Step 2: Attach the New Line to the Spool

-Next, you’ll need to tie your new line to the spool.
-Start by threading the line through the first guide on your rod, and then tie it to the spool with an arbor knot.
+Begin by threading the line through the first guide on your rod.
+Then, secure the line to the spool using an arbor knot.
+Here’s how to tie an arbor knot:

 - Tie an overhand knot with the tag end around the standing line.